JetBrains/kotlin-web-site/pages/docs/reference/java-to-kotlin-interop.md

 ## Static Methods

-As mentioned above, Kotlin generates static methods for package-level functions.
+As mentioned above, Kotlin represents package-level functions as static methods.
 Kotlin can also generate static methods for functions defined in named objects or companion objects if you annotate those functions as `@JvmStatic`.
+Instance methods will remain too.
 For example:

 ``` kotlin